 A multi-faceted evaluation demonstrates that the framework's advanced RAG pipeline successfully provides robust contextual grounding, acting as a crucial guardrail against the inherent limitations of large language models, such as knowledge gaps and hallucinations.
-These objectively higher-quality explanations subsequently improved user confidence and perceived actionability while reducing cognitive load, validating the approach as a powerful tool for AI-assisted anomaly triage.
-The results demonstrate that this knowledge-augmented framework successfully translates opaque numerical alerts into meaningful, actionable intelligence for industrial operators.
+Compared to a naïve baseline, these objectively higher-quality explanations achieved 42% greater overall quality score, driven by a 150% improvement in adversarial context accuracy.
+The explanations subsequently improved user confidence and perceived actionability while reducing cognitive load, validating the approach as a powerful tool for AI-assisted anomaly triage.
+The results demonstrate that this knowledge-augmented framework effectively translates opaque numerical alerts into meaningful, actionable intelligence for industrial anomalies.